 2. Kill two birds with one stone

-Eagles and other birds of prey eat meat, so they are carnivores.
-While soaring through the air, they can spot potential targets from far away with their excellent eyesight.
-Once they spot something, they swoop towards it.
-Now piercing through the air at high speeds, their long talons are readied as they prepare to grab the unsuspecting prey!
-Since birds like this swoop down and accomplish this in a single, sudden movement (or in other words, in one fell swoop), it could be that the meaning of this phrase and the expression itself originates from these types of birds and the manner in which they hunt.
+Eagles and other birds of prey are carnivores, so they eat meat.
+How do they get their food?
+While soaring high above the ground, they use their excellent eyesight to spot potential targets.
+Once a target is located, they swoop down towards it.
+As they pierce through the air at high speeds, they extend their long talons as they prepare to grab the unsuspecting prey (you can see this pictured above with the eagle).
+Since birds of prey accomplish all of this in a single and sudden movement (or in other words, in one fell swoop), it could be that the expression and its meaning both originate from these kinds of birds and the way they hunt.

 Anyway, how old is this idiom?
 The earliest I could find the expression is in the play Macbeth by William Shakespeare, 1607:

 “What, all my pretty chickens, and their dam, at one fell swoop?”

 So this phrase is at least over 410 years old.